maxmeffert/DotNetGarbageCollection/slides.md

 4. __Resume__: Resume all suspended threads

 Garbage Collection happens only for the triggering generation and lower generations.
-Gen 2 colleciton also collects Gen 1 and Gen 0.
+Gen 2 collection also collects Gen 1 and Gen 0.
 Gen 1 collection also collects Gen 0.

 All non-_seen_ objects die of here!